MelRyan194/RapidPOSWebApiNet6/RapidPOSWebApiNet6/readme.md

 ## Usage

 This WEB API is targeting GOLF_WAREHOUSE database primarily for testing purposes.
-The database backup can be downloaded in this repository
+The database backup can be downloaded in this repository.

+## Author

+Amelito E. Orayan
+Created this repository using Visual Studio 2022 preview edition